mailsg/Data-Structures-and-Algorithms/README.md

 ## ⭐️ Show your support <a name="support"></a>

 If you like this project kindly star it.
+This will motivate us to come up with more content.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>